 QC

-The following plots provide visuals to show weekly hours fished for all tributaries.
-Note that this is for all years of data so there are multiple datapoints for a given week due to multiple years being represented.
+The following plots provide visuals to show weekly hours fished for a few select stream and calendar year.
+Note that for the combined plots this is for all years of data so there are multiple datapoints for a given week due to multiple years being represented and multiple subsites.